elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >
 > The **quota** RPM must be installed to implement disk quotas.

-Before we keep going let&#8217;s go ahead and install the appropriate RPM:
+Before we keep going let's go ahead and install the appropriate RPM:

     [root@rhel01 ~]# yum install quota -y